FellRamos/Simple-chat-app/README.md

-# newChat
+# Simple Chat App

-Chat exercise for Open Classrooms
+Simple chat app on real-time using socket.IO in Node.js